 Why is good quality cement rendering important?

-Cement render protects the structural integrity of your building.
+It protects the structural integrity of your building.
 It keeps the elements outside where they belong.
-A wall with high-quality cement render applied will block water, harmful UV light, damp, fungus, and wind from your building.
-Protection from a cement render will prolong the life and structural integrity of your building.
+A wall with high-quality render applied will block water, harmful UV light, damp, fungus, and wind from your building.
+Protection from this render will prolong the life and structural integrity of your building.

 Cement rendering can bring charm and beauty to your building.
 You can apply it in specific ways to get different looks.
-Textured, coarse, or smooth render walls can add distinct curb appeal to your building or home.
-And on the inside, cement render walls add character and an appealing look.
-So, not only is cement rendering practical for your building, but it can also add beauty inside and out.
+Textured finish, coarse, or smooth render walls can add distinct curb appeal to your building or home.
+And on the inside, cement based render walls add character and an appealing look.
+So, not only is rendering practical for your building, but it can also add beauty inside and out.

 Why should you choose Zaks Render for a cement rendering repair or installation job?